Welcome to the Barnsley Independent Advisory Group (IAG)

 Our next meeting:

-Further IAG meetings are postponed due to COVID-19
+Further IAG meetings are taking place virtually, due to COVID-19

 Location: Barnsley Police Station, Churchfield, Barnsley S70 2DL